PDFs by language

-The place you get your treatment depends on which chemotherapy (chemo) drugs you’re getting, the drug doses, your hospital’s policies, your insurance coverage, what you prefer, and what your doctor recommends.
+The place you get your chemo infusion or injection depends on which chemotherapy (chemo) drugs you’re getting, the drug doses, your hospital’s policies, your insurance coverage, what you prefer, and what your doctor recommends.

 You may get chemotherapy:

-Some of these settings may have private treatment rooms, while others treat many patients together in one large room.
-Ask your doctor or nurse about this ahead of time so you know what to expect your first day.
+Some places may have private treatment rooms, while others treat many patients together in one large room.
+Ask your doctor or nurse about this ahead of time so you know what to expect on your first day.

 How often you get chemo and how long your treatment lasts depend on the kind of cancer you have, the goals of the treatment, the drugs being used, and how your body responds to them.

 You may get treatments daily, weekly, or monthly, but they’re usually given in on-and-off cycles.
 This means, for example, that you may get chemo the first 2 weeks and then have a week off, making it a cycle that will start over every 3 weeks.
 The time off lets your body build healthy new cells and regain its strength.

 Your cancer care team can tell you how many cycles are planned and how long they expect your treatment to last.

 Many people wonder how long the actual drugs stay in their body and how they’re removed.
 Your kidneys and liver break down most chemo drugs which then leave your body through urine or stool.
 How long it takes your body to get rid of the drugs depends on many things, including the type of chemo you get, other medicines you take, your age, and how well your kidneys and liver work.
 Your cancer care team will tell you if you need to take any special precautions because of the drugs you are getting.
 To learn more, see Chemotherapy Safety .